 IT Vendor Communication & Service Restoration Process

-- Every business has vendors and service providers that are essential to operations which is why it’s important to have an updated vendor contact list, you’ll know who to call and reach out to for support in the event of a post-disaster recovery.
 We recommend businesses update their vendor list at least once a quarter and store this off-site or in the cloud.
-Create an Excel spreadsheet (or Google Sheet) and store online, you can then share with each department head to update as needed.
+Create an Excel spreadsheet (or Google Sheet) and store it online, you can then share it with each department head to update as needed.

 Before and After Pictures of Your Office and Equipment